 After a its Q4 2021 Earnings Release, in which Microsoft revealed double digit growth across its business units, Microsoft changed its definition of how it counts and tracks its user base in the Teams environment.
 Microsoft has now moved from reporting DAU to monthly active users MAU.

-In the release it revealed that Teams had 250 million MAU.
+In an updated release it revealed that Teams had more than 300 million MAU.
 When this is compared to the previous DAU number it implies that 58% of Teams overall users are using the application on a daily basis.

 The reasons behind the shift away from reporting DAU to MAU are unknown.
 It may be easier for Microsoft to measure on a monthly basis, it does also bring user counts in line as MAU is more widely used in the industry and by Microsoft when reporting other user counts, such as Office 365.